LangStream/documentation/configuration-resources/data-storage/astra.md

 With the "cassandra-table" asset you can create a table in your Astra DB instance.
 The table is a collection of rows that share a schema of columns.
 It is similar to a table in a relational database.

+### Reading and writing to Astra

+Astra is compatible with Cassandra, so you can use the same agents you use for Cassandra to read and write to Astra, check out the documentation [here](./cassandra.md).